 Seeing this, King Claudius gets out of his seat and rushes out of the room.
 Sold!
 Hamlet has proved Claudius's guilt —to himself.

 As everyone but Hamlet and Horatio rushes out of the room, Hamlet gloats about this brilliant performance.

 But in come Rosencrantz and Guildenstern, with the message that Gertrude is upset about the play and wants to talk to her son.

-Hamlet just accuses them of manipulating him, and so Polonius tries—unsuccessfully.
+Hamlet just accuses them of manipulating him, and so Polonius tries to convince him—unsuccessfully.

 In the end, Hamlet dismisses everyone to have a little soliloquy about what's going on in the dark corners of his mind.
 It's nighttime, the time when "churchyards yawn and hell itself [breathes] out / Contagion to this world" (2.2.389-90).